Frida010/the-quiz-game/README.md

 ### Content

 - In the process of making this webpage I have used [Code Institutes](https://codeinstitute.net/) videos and course material as help with how to write some of the code and to remind me how the code works both css and javascript.
+- I used [W3Schools](https://www.w3schools.com/css/css3_gradients.asp) and their CSS Gradients lesson as help when making the gradient background of the webpage.
 - I used [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp) and their JavaScript Array forEach() lesson as help on that part of the code.
 - Used [W3Schools](https://www.w3schools.com/js/js_if_else.asp) and their JavaScript if, else, and else if lesson to remind me of how to write that code.
 - Reminder of how to make JavaScript Array forEach() I looked on [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp).